unstable-frosty/draft-repo/Panthers-2025-repo-main/Panthers-2025-repo-main/Development stages and work ethic.md

 # 🤝 **Work Ethic & Team Collaboration**

 ## **Team Collaboration**
-- Tasks were divided logically—coding (Adam), design & documentation (Kareem)—but both contributed to each other’s work whenever needed.
+- Tasks were divided logically—coding (Adam), design & documentation (Kareem)—but both of us contributed to each other’s work whenever needed.
 - Working in the same environment allowed rapid testing, immediate feedback, and fast iteration cycles.
 - Difficult problems were solved together by combining hardware and software perspectives.